cloudflare/cloudflare-docs/products/bots/src/content/get-started/biz-and-ent.md

 # Get started with Super Bot Fight Mode (Business)

-Super Bot Fight Mode is included in your Business subscription.
+Super Bot Fight Mode is included in your Business or Enterprise subscription.
 When enabled, the product:

 - Identifies traffic matching patterns of known bots and likely bots
 - Can challenge or block bots